PoisonousMushroom/Algorithms-and-Data-Structures/README.md

 <br />gdc- are greatest common divisors program in different languages
 <br />Fibonacci- computes fibonacii numbers with different types of algorithms
 <br />minim- find minimum value in an unordered list
+<br \>guess- using binary search fo find a number that the user was thinking about